Master of Business Administration — Online MBA

 Examines nursing leadership required for population health evaluation and service delivery with a specific focus on policy development and healthcare financing.
 Gain knowledge needed to position doctor ally-prepared nurses to develop, implement and evaluate policies, programs and financing structures to support innovative methods of decreasing rates of disease and increasing wellness to improve population health.

-The strategic leadership concentration consists of the following one course, as well as two courses from other degree options.
+The strategic leadership concentration consists of the first course below as well as two courses from remaining four listed.
+The strategic leadership major consists of all five courses listed below.

-Advanced Topics in Leadership and Teams, 3 Credits
+Advanced Topics in Leadership and Teams (required), 3 Credits

 Offers an in-depth perspective of leadership and an analysis of teams and teamwork.
 Emphasizes the practical application of theoretical concepts.
 Prerequisite: Leadership and Organizational Behavior